Alvan Feinstein: Relationship with the tobacco industry

-In his later years, controversy marred his career with claims that he may have helped the tobacco industry by publishing articles minimizing the deleterious effects of smoking.
-He was funded by the Council for Tobacco Research, established by the tobacco industry with the aim to attack scientific studies that put tobacco in a bad light, as early as 1964.
+In his later years, controversy marred his career with claims that he may have aided the tobacco industry by publishing articles minimizing the deleterious effects of smoking.
+He was funded by the Council for Tobacco Research, established by the tobacco industry to attack scientific studies that put tobacco in a bad light, as early as 1964.

 A review of Feinstein's publications in 2002 concluded that "perhaps in hindsight Feinstein could be criticized for not having clearly indicated the sponsorship of the tobacco industry behind these publications, of which he was fully aware.
 However, this does not suffice to infer that he was the tobacco industry's man.
 Feinstein's attitude in matters of publication appears balanced".
-However, this review, an invited article written soon after Feinstein's death and published in the Journal of Clinical Epidemiology, may not be unbiased.
-For the fourteen years preceding his death, Feinstein was Editor in Chief and of this journal.
-Still during those years from 1988 through 2001, he authored only one publication in that journal that concerned the topic of smoking or tobacco and only then tangentially.
+However, this review itself, an invited article written soon after Feinstein's death and published in the Journal of Clinical Epidemiology, may not be unbiased.
+For the fourteen years preceding his death, Feinstein was Editor-in-Chief of this journal.
+Still, during those years from 1988 through 2001, he authored only one publication in that journal concerning smoking or tobacco, and only then tangentially.
 Yacht and Bialous claim a commentary Feinstein published in 1992 in Toxicologic Pathology defended the tobacco industry but failed to mentioned he received grant funding from the tobacco industry.
-The commentary was in fact a companion published to accompany an original study report in that journal authored by three researchers who listed their institution as "R. J. Reynolds Tobacco Company, Research & Development, Bowman Gray Technical Center." and appeared in the 2-1/2 pages immediately following the report.
+The commentary was in fact published to accompany an original study report in that journal authored by three researchers who listed their institution as "R. J. Reynolds Tobacco Company, Research & Development, Bowman Gray Technical Center." and appeared in the 2-1/2 pages immediately following the report.
 While the brief defense of the authors' right to publish never mentioned Feinstein's own tobacco industry sponsorship, he made his position clear in the brief piece which ended with "The 'bad guys,' of course, are not always right, but if they are denied a fair and proper scientific hearing, neither society nor science will benefit.
 Society is entitled to make political decisions based on advocacy.
 The scientific basis for those decisions, however, should depend not on political advocacy, but on scholarship-no matter how it is produced or by whom."